A Multigraph Characterization of Permutiple Strings: Introduction

 Another specific case of permutiples worth mentioning is a paper by Qu and Curran \cite{qu} which considers base-$b$ numbers which are multiples of $(b^{b-1}-1)/(b-1)^2,$ whose representation is all consecutive base-$b$ digits 1 through $b-1.$ Two base-10 examples include $987654312=8 \cdot 123456789$ and $493827156=4 \cdot 123456789.$

 Some works place no restrictions on the type of permutation which may arise in an arbitrary base and multiplier \cite{holt_3,holt_4,holt_5, holt_6}.
 In \cite{holt_3,holt_4}, the author describes methods for finding new examples of permutiples from the digits of known examples.
-For instance, using these methods, we are able to find new examples, such as $79128=4\cdot 19782$ and $78912=4\cdot 19728$ from the example mentioned in the first paragraph.
+For instance, using these methods, we are able to find new examples $79128=4\cdot 19782$ and $78912=4\cdot 19728$ from the known example mentioned above, $87912=4\cdot 21978$.
 Other works by the author \cite{holt_5,holt_6} utilize graph-theoretical and finite-state-machine methods to produce examples with any suitable number of digits.
-These methods are modifications of the work of Hoey \cite{hoey} and Sloane \cite{sloane}, both of which apply what are ultimately similar techniques to the digit-reversal problem.
+These methods are modifications of the work of Hoey \cite{hoey} and Sloane \cite{sloane}, and both apply what are ultimately similar techniques to the digit-reversal problem.
 The former uses finite-state-machine methods, while the latter uses a graph-theoretical approach.
-Another paper which applies finite-state-machine techniques to base-dependent integer sequences is \cite{faber}, which finds pairs of integers whose sum is the reverse of their product, for example, $3+24=27$ and $3\cdot 24=72.$
+Another example of applying finite-state-machine techniques to base-dependent integer sequences is a paper by Faber and Grantham \cite{faber} which finds pairs of integers whose sum is the reverse of their product.
+For example, $3$ and $24$ have this property since $3+24=27$ and $3\cdot 24=72.$